mvolkmann/node-rest-demo/README.md

 To run all the tests, enter `npm test`.

+## Use of JSON Web Token

+- generated RSA private and public keys
+  - private: `openssl genrsa -out jwt-rsa.key
+  - public: `openssl rsa -in jwt-rsa.key -pubout > jwt-rsa.key.pub`
+- code to create the JWT token is in `authentication.js` in the route for a POST to `/login`
+- also see `server/jwt-demo.js`

 ## Code Summary

 ### `index.js`

 This does many things including:

-* creates an Express server instance
+- creates an Express server instance
-* configures logging
+- configures logging
-* configures the use of CORS
+- configures the use of CORS
-* requests setup of authentication
+- requests setup of authentication
   (delegating to `authentication.js`)
-* requests setup of authorization
+- requests setup of authorization
   (delegating to `authorization.js`)
-* configures all REST service routes
+- configures all REST service routes
   (delegating to `people-router.js` and `user-router.js`)
-* configures a REST service to get the server process id which is useful for verifying the use of load balancing
+- configures a REST service to get the server process id which is useful for verifying the use of load balancing
-* configures a "healthcheck" REST service that outputs the server "uptime"
+- configures a "healthcheck" REST service that outputs the server "uptime"
-* starts listening for requests on port 3001
+- starts listening for requests on port 3001

 ### `secrets.json`